mayank-bharwal/Breaking-Bad/README.md

 1. Run the `breaking_bad_game.py` script.
 2. Use the **left arrow** key to move left and the **right arrow** key to move right.
 3. Press the **spacebar** to jump.
-4. Avoid obstacles and collect coins to increase your score.
+4. Avoid obstacles and collect crystal meth to increase your score.

 ![Image description](Breaking_bad_ss.jpg)